Dyalog/link/docs/Discussion/TechDetails.md

 - Depending on which end of the link is specified as the source, APL source files are created from workspace definitions, or objects are loaded into the workspace from such files.
 These processes are described in more detail in the following sections.

-- If .NET is available, a .NET File System Watcher is created to watch the directory for changes so that those changes can immediately be replicated in the workspace (unless an option it set to prevent this).
+- If .NET is available, a .NET File System Watcher is created to watch the directory for changes so that those changes can immediately be replicated in the workspace (unless an option is set to prevent this).

 #### Creating APL Source Files and Directories